 All textbooks are due to the OPHS textbook room at the end of the class (semester/year).
 When students return their textbooks, they are reviewed for any sustained damages.
 Below is a list of criteria we use when determining what fees to charge for damaged books.
-The information is provided to ensure there are no unforeseen problems at the end of the year.
-The fees collected are used to pay for the repair or replacement of books.
+The information is provided to ensure there are no unforeseen problems at the

-Type of Damage Cost Lost Textbook Full replacement cost or replacement book Mold Damage Full replacement cost or replacement book Significant Water Damage i.e. more than five pages damaged, dark stains (such as Full replacement cost or replacement book coffee/ink/juice), the stains cover more than one inch of the affected pages.
-Minor Water Damage i.e. very little stains on cover, less than 5 pages affected by \$20.00 the damage, the damage covers less than one inch of the pages affected.
-Damaged Binding i.e. spine pulling away from book, excessive damage to \$20.00 corners.
+Type of Damage Cost

+Lost Textbook Full replacement cost or replacement

+book

+Mold Damage Full replacement cost or replacement

+book

+Significant Water Damage

+i.e. more than five pages damaged, dark stains (such as Full replacement cost or replacement

+coffee/ink/juice), the stains cover more than one inch of the book

+affected pages.

+Minor Water Damage

+i.e. very little stains on cover, less than 5 pages affected by the \$20.00

+damage, the damage covers less than one inch of the pages

+affected.

+Damaged Binding

+i.e. spine pulling away from book, excessive damage to corners. \$20.00